 A prison officer in charge or having the supervision of any prisoner absent from a prison shall ensure that the prisoner complies with the provisions, conditions and stipulations of the relevant permit for absence, or order under section 85 of the Act, relating to the prisoner, and shall at all times keep the prisoner under the prison officer’s charge or supervision.

-[Regulation 14 inserted in Gazette 3 Apr 2007 p.
+[Regulation 14 inserted: Gazette 3 Apr 2007 p.
 1494.]

 15. Duty to warn loiterers